 Balance Your Life

-Aiming for a balance between work and play will make things easier for you.
-No person can spend their time in one extreme or another and not get bored or overwhelmed and seek escape.
+Aiming to balance work and play will make things easier for you.
+No person can spend their time in one extreme or another without getting bored or overwhelmed and seeking escape.
 Work has many rewards, but take the time to relax and enjoy the many good things life offers.
 Spend a day at the beach or take a walk in the woods.
 Learn a new skill.
 Add many layers to your life.

 Maintain a Support Circle

 You aren’t in this world alone, which means you don’t have to be alone in getting through aftercare programs at this stage of recovery.
-This is the stage that is designed to get you through the rest of your life.
+This stage is designed to get you through the rest of your life.

 Assemble a support circle that you can turn to when things get rough.
 They can help you utilize your learned relapse prevention techniques when you need them the most.
 This support circle can be made up of friends, family, and support group members.
 It doesn’t matter who is part of it as long as they are willing to help you succeed in your recovery.

-If you or a loved one in the Texas area struggles with a substance use disorder, you have someone to turn to with Santé Center for Healing.
-Our knowledgeable staff is waiting to answer your call to 866.238.3154 so we can get you started on the road to recovery.
+If you or a loved one in the Texas area struggles with addiction, you have someone to turn to with Santé Center for Healing.
+We have the experience and knowledge to help you establish relapse prevention techniques tailored to your needs.